flowchart TD

 How to suggest changes

-- Click on “Edit this page”, sign in, and the “Edit this file” button
+- Click on “Edit this page,” sign in, and then click the “Edit this file” button.

 Principles

-- Confidential data, such as grades and student identities, must not be stored in the handbook.
-Instead, add a link to the confidential data store (see example)
+- Confidential data: Confidential data, such as grades and student identities, must not be stored in the handbook.
+Instead, add a link to the confidential data store (see example).

-- Checklists should be simple, structured, and actionable
+- Checklists: Checklists should be simple, structured, and actionable.

-- Add links to other parts of the handbook or external resources to avoid replicating content.
+- Add links: Add links to other parts of the handbook or external resources to avoid replicating content.

 - Consistency: Maintain consistent formatting throughout the document, particularly for lists, tables, and citations.

-- Formatting resources are available in the Quarto Guide
+- Formatting resources: Formatting resources are available in the Quarto Guide.

-Each sentence should be in a new line (to ensure that the git diff is readable).
+Each sentence should be on a new line (to ensure that the git diff is readable).
 To create a paragraph, add an empty line.
-This makes the history more readable and merging easier (see semantic line breaks{: target=“_blank”}).
+This makes the history more readable and merging easier (see semantic line breaks).

 ---